ZeissS/velrok.github.io/source/_posts/2013-07-13-clojure-ggetting-started.markdown

             [clojure.string :as string]))
 ```

-With our utils library requires we can call it like this:
+With our utils library required, we can call its functions like this:

 ```clojure
 (util/greet "Xavier")
 ```

-In clojure the `/` to name vars from a different namespace.
+In clojure the `/` is used to reference vars from a different namespace.

 ## Executing from the Command Line

-Util now we only executed our code using a REPL.
-But at some point in time
+Util now we only executed our code using a REPL, but at some point in time
 we will want to start our program from the command line.

 There are two ways to do this: